DefoeZhang/data-engineering-aws-credit-card-transactions/README.md

 ![alt text](https://github.com/DefoeZhang/data-engineering-aws-credit-card-transactions/blob/main/image/MoneySpentByGender.png)(Money Spent by Gender & Category)

 ![alt text](https://github.com/DefoeZhang/data-engineering-aws-credit-card-transactions/blob/main/image/moneySpentByYearOfBirth.png)(Money Spent by Year of Birth)

-# Demo
-- You could add a demo video here
-- Or link to your presentation video of the project

 # Conclusion
 The project is a success and it meets the needs of processing the data and transporting it to destinations based on different use cases.
 I'd like to highlight serveral key points I summarized from this project experience: